ulfschneider/ulfschneider.github.io/_pages/tools/a_tracker.md

 In the example above the ride took 3 hours and 46 minutes (**3h46m**).
 To make the time units of your duration clear, use **d** for days, **h** for hours, **m** for minutes, **s** for seconds or even **i** for milliseconds.

-Bring in any other unit which is of interest for you by writing down the number first and adding the unit without any space between the number and the unit.
+Bring in any other unit which is of interest for you by writing down the number first and adding the unit without a space between the number and the unit.
 In the above example we keep track of the distance (**94.6km**), the average speed (**25.06km/h**) and the meters up (**995mtr-up**).
 You decide how your units are being named.

 Add a comment, if you like.
 Everything that comes behind the double slash **//** is treated as a comment.
 A comment may contain links to web pages.